 If Microsoft Word was a favourite among teachers in the past, the new PowerPoint will be your next best friend.

 PowerPoint in the classroom is a versatile and intuitive tool with powerful functions that are not limited to presentations only.
-From posters to flyers, to flashcards, to videos, the list of things you can do with it is endless.
+From posters to flyers, to flashcards, and courses with YouTube videos, the list of things you can do with it is endless.
 So, here are some useful PowerPoint tips for teachers from a professional PowerPoint presentation writer:

 1. Change slide size